wearvr/dpvr-vr-unity-sdk-instructions/docs/android-manifest.md

 If you want to use a self-defined `AndroidManifest.xml` you can make one compatible with DPVR devices by following these steps:

 1. Inherit from class DpvrActivity
 If the game inherits from UnityPlayerActivity please change the inheritance to inherit from `com.dpvr.sdk.DpvrActivity`.
-If the game does not inherit from UnityPlayeractivity please set `com.dpvr.sdk.DpvrActivity` as the main Activity.
+If the game does not inherit from UnityPlayerActivity please set `com.dpvr.sdk.DpvrActivity` as the main Activity.

 2. Add the following metadata to declare this application as a VR application: `<meta-dataandroid:name="com.softwinner.vr.mode" android:value="vr"/>`